pavlosdais/Abstract-Data-Types/README.md

 ~$ gcc -o my_prog_exec my_prog.c -L. lib/ADTlib.a
 ```

-# Examples
+# Tests
-The library can be recompiled by running `make`.
-Check the [tests](https://github.com/pavlosdais/Abstract-Data-Types/tree/main/tests) directory for some detailed examples on its usage.
+The library comes with a somewhat comprehensive suite of tests covering the ADT's, using the [acutest](https://github.com/mity/acutest) library.
+The tests are located in the [tests](https://github.com/pavlosdais/Abstract-Data-Types/tree/main/tests) directory, and they are designed to ensure that the library functions as expected.

 ---
 © Pavlos Dais